 And, it looks like these tech glow-ups are here to stay as more and more apartment communities look for long-term ways to make their operations more efficient.
 Let’s face it: People are stressed.
 Apartment community staffers are having to do more with less while providing top-notch customer service.
 It’s a tough job.

 So, what’s the solution?
 Increasingly, apartment communities are turning to AI technology.
-When it comes to Multifamily, AI-driven tools like apartment chatbots and virtual leasing agents (smart leasing agents) can help by tackling easy, repetitive tasks and leaving more complex tasks to humans.
+When it comes to Multifamily, AI-driven tools like apartment chatbots and virtual leasing assistants (or smart leasing agents) can help by tackling easy, repetitive tasks and leaving more complex tasks to humans.

 AI is all around us, and we interact with it as part of our daily lives.
 Consider this: By the end of 2021, an estimated 85% of customer interactions will be handled without humans.

 But before an apartment community adopts one of these forms of AI technology, it’s important to understand their capabilities and limitations.
-In a nutshell, an apartment chatbot’s function is to provide answers to users’ questions about an apartment community, while a smart leasing agent nurtures an apartment lead throughout the leasing process.
+In a nutshell, an apartment chatbot’s function is to provide answers to users’ questions about an apartment community.
+A smart leasing assistant nurtures an apartment lead throughout the leasing process.

-In this post, we will take a look at both apartment chatbots and virtual leasing agents – explain what they are, what they do and how they’re different.
+In this post, we will take a look at both apartment chatbots and virtual leasing assistant – explain what they are, what they do and how they’re different.

 Chatbots are AI-powered automated software programs designed to interact with humans via text.
 They primarily live on apartment websites and engage with users when a predetermined action occurs, like a prospect typing into the pop-up box.
 Some apartment chatbots can be extended beyond the apartment website by placing their URL link in desired locations.